Mr-DJ/ebic/README.md

 # EBIC
 Plagiarism Detection Tool
 # Main
-this is a website
+This is a website to check if a text file is plagiarised or not.
-Thank you